Centryck/todo-list-genasys/README.md

-# todo-list (with TypeScript and Clean Arquitecture)
+# todo-list (using TypeScript and Clean Arquitecture)

 ## Available Scripts